remotelyliving/php-dns/README.md

 - GoogleDNS (uses the GoogleDNS DNS over HTTPS API)
 - CloudFlare (uses the CloudFlare DNS over HTTPS API)
 - LocalSystem (uses the local PHP dns query function)
+- Dig (Can use a specific nameserver per instance but requires the host OS to have dig installed).
+Based on [Spatie DNS](https://github.com/spatie/dns)

 ```php
 $resolver = new Resolvers\GoogleDNS();